The McLaren W1 is Redefining the Hypercar

 - Radical aerodynamics for track-dominating capabilities

-- Ultra-lightweight construction enhances handling and acceleration
+- Improved handling and acceleration thanks to ultra-lightweight construction

-- Stunning design with signature McLaren flair
+- Striking design with typical McLaren flair

 Cons: